• Home

 Claude AI describing a photo in detail

 LLMs take up a staggering amount of computing resources.
-Because more powerful models are more expensive, Anthropic has released multiple Claude 3 models—Haiku, Sonnet, and Opus—each optimized for a different purpose.
+Because more powerful models are more expensive, Anthropic has released multiple Claude models, each optimized for a different purpose.

-With a price of $15 per million tokens, Opus is a resource-intensive model.
-Based on Anthropic's testing, it's more intelligent than every competing AI model and can apply human-like understanding and creative solutions to a variety of scenarios.
+With a price of $15 per million input tokens, Opus is a resource-intensive model but performs well on challenging multi-step tasks.
 Because the cost of using Opus can quickly add up, it's best reserved for complex tasks like financial modeling, drug discovery, research and development, and strategic analysis.
+Apart from a few specialty use cases, most users will be better served by Claude 3.5 Sonnet, which is five times cheaper and performs better on most benchmarks.

 How to try Claude for yourself